shortland/Simple-Bash/README.md

-# Simple Bash
+# Simple Shell

-A simple implementation of Bash.
+A simple implementation of Shell.

 Except that all commands are executed asynchronously.

 ## Author